tmforum/DataModelDocumentation/docs/Common/ChangeRequest.md

 ### This schema references the following schemas directly:

 -Entity
-WorkLog
-ChangeRequestSpecification
-Resolution
-GeographicAddressRef

-### This schema is referenced directly or indirectly by the following schemas:

 -WorkLog

+-ChangeRequestSpecification

+-Resolution

 -GeographicAddressRef

+### This schema references directly or indirectly by the following schemas:

+-WorkLog

+-Resolution

+-GeographicAddressRef

 -TimePeriod

 -Entity
--Resolution

 -ChangeRequestSpecification